ACCSoftwareBootcamp/GitTest/Jona_and_Sierra_practice.md

-I will be student b
+I will be student b (added new text to line a)
 I'm trying to be student A